 A CRM transition can be a tricky endeavor as the implementation process may require significant changes in your current procedures.
 Adapting to change isn’t always easy and isn’t always beneficial if the change isn’t well planned.
 Your organization will need a well thought out transition plan to ensure a smooth CRM roll out that can instantly bring your organization closer to achieving the goals.
 As we continue we will take a look at ways to minimize negative impacts to your team's workflow, maximizing the value of the new system, and automating to improve everyone’s work lives while exceeding KPIs.
 To accommodate these plans, we make sure the company is not bound by tools that could prevent us from building out a system that leads a business to its optimal potential.
 The goal is to essentially allow space for improvement and growth which is not answered by one specific CRM solution.

 A successful CRM relies greatly on strategy which is why the next steps revolve around research and in-depth evaluation of both the CRM tools on the market and your specific company requirements to meet business needs.
 With meticulous research, you’ll identify which CRM features work for you the best and get a better understanding of setting up a good system so that you don’t focus too much on acquiring new technology and force adoption.
 In the next blog, we’ll focus on the steps needed for your research plan.
 We’ve detailed specific CRMS and their functionality focus, to get you better insights on exploring CRM opportunities, their features and benefits, their limitations, and their costs.
 You’ll also find our top picks in the next article along with how to determine your ROI and benefits gained.
-We’ll discuss all of these in the next phase to help you with your assessment to get you to narrow down to your best option.
+We’ll discuss all of these in the next phase, which will be part 2 of this blog series, to help you with your assessment to get you to narrow down to your best option.